meetrevision/playbook/README.md

 ## Features

-- Automatically built by GitHub Actions for enhanced safety, as it eliminates human interference and ensures that the playbook's code is an exact match with the code from the repository
 - Easy to use, just drag and drop the playbook into [AME Wizard](https://ameliorated.io)
 - Removes bloatware and unnecessary system components
 - Optimizes your system for performance and improved privacy